 David has been a trustee of Aspire since 2011.
 With key strengths in financial and commercial strategy development and delivery, he is currently Head of Food Commercial for Midcounties Co-operative, as the UK’s largest independent Co-operative, they share many of the core values of Aspire.

-David is one of the newest members of Aspire's Board of Trustees, joining in January 2016.
+David joined the Aspire board in January 2016.
 David is the Chief Executive of the Oxford Brookes Students' Union and also brings experience from across the luxury hospitality, higher education and not for profit sectors.

 Tom is a commercial lawyer specialising in international arbitration.
 He has practiced for most of his life in the City of London and has been a partner of Herbert Smith and DLA Piper.